-fastq-list input file
+fastq-list Input File

-To provide multiple FASTQ input files, use the --fastq-list <csv file name> option to specify the name of a CSV file containing the list of FASTQ files.
+To provide multiple FASTQ input files, it is recommended that you use the --fastq-list <csv file name> option to specify the name of a CSV file containing the list of FASTQ files, instead of using the --combine-samples-by-name option.
 For example:

 '''

-dragen -r <ref_dir> --fastq-list <csv_file> \
+dragen -r <ref_dir> --fastq-list <CSV_FILE> \

---fastq-list-sample-id <Sample ID> \
+--fastq-list-sample-id <Sample_ID> \

---output-directory <out dir> --output-file-prefix <out prefix>
+--output-directory <OUT DIR> --output-file-prefix <OUT PREFIX>

 '''

-Using a CSV file allows the FASTQ input files to have arbitrary names, to be input from multiple subdirectories, and to have tags specified explicitly for multiple read groups.
+Using a CSV file allows the FASTQ input files to have arbitrary names, to be input from multiple subdirectories, and to have BAM tags specified explicitly for each read group.
 DRAGEN automatically generates a CSV file of the correct format during BCL conversion to FASTQ.
-This CSV file is named fastq_list.csv, and contains an entry for each FASTQ file or file pair (for paired-end data) produced during that run.
+This CSV file is named fastq_list.csv, and contains an entry for each FASTQ file or paired-end file pair produced during that run.